mmilad75/trustworthy/README.md

 # Description
 This is a simple app written in Typescript using React Native.
-It is created to demonestrate the authors skills to TrustWorthy team.
+It is created to demonestrate the developers skills to TrustWorthy team.

 # How to run
 1. Clone the project by running `git clone git@github.com:mmilad75/trustworthy.git`.